 This section describes the direct, indirect, and cumulative effects of the No Action Alternative, the Nonstructural NED Plan, and the comprehensive nonstructural plans.
-Initially, a wide selection of resources were considered, and several were determined not to be affected by the project.
+All nonstructural plans assessed here include house elevations, dry floodproofing, and wet floodproofing as potential measures.
+Initially, a wide selection of resources was considered, and several were determined not to be affected by the project.
 This was due to the remote and uninhabited nature of the project area and general lack of significant populated areas in the vicinity.
 Land use, wetlands, bottomland hardwoods, uplands, aquatic resources/fisheries, prime and unique farmland, and essential fish habitat would not be affected by the proposed project since proposed measures in the nonstructural plans would be limited to the immediate area of included structures.
 Table 5-1 provides a list of resources in the project area and anticipated impact(s) from implementation of the proposed action.